gabrijob/DM_proj/README.md

 # Data Management Project - MOSIG M2 - 2019/20

-In this project we will carry on several analysises on the data set available online representing 29 days worth of information on one of  _Google_'s large scale clusters, compromising about 12.5k machines.
+In this project we will carry on several analysises on the data set available online representing 29 days worth of information on one of  _Google_'s [large scale clusters](https://github.com/google/cluster-data/blob/master/ClusterData2011_2.md), compromising about 12.5k machines.
 There are hundreds of files available detailing the behavior of said machines, as well as the jobs and tasks they are carrying out over this time period.

+The data were downloaded using a custom made script, **downloads.sh**, which was written to automatically push files from google's cloud storage (using the [_GSUtil_](https://cloud.google.com/storage/docs/gsutil) tool) and unzip them immediately after in the desired path destination.
 To facilitate the final calculations, we have decided to not use **all** the files, instead focusing on at most **100** files for each category.
 That is, when that many are available.

-The data were downloaded using a custom made script, **downloads.sh**, which was written to automatically push files from google's cloud storage (using the _GSUtil_ tool) and unzip them immediately after in the desired path destination.

-The structure of the submission is simple.
-In addition to this report there will be one _python_ (.py) file for each of the analysis or questions answered.
-As well as the aforementioned custom made script and images containing the graphics shown in the report.

 Each analysis will be made using _spark_ transformations on the resilient distributed dataset (RDD) created for manipulation of out data.

+In addition to this _report_ the files in the submission are:

+* One _python_ (.py) file for each of the analysis or questions answered.
+* The aforementioned custom-made script.
+* Images containing the graphics shown in the report, in the _images_ folder.
+* The _allResults.txt_ file, which has a record of the output of each of the anaylises, for consultation purposes.

+## Work on the Dataset

-## Analysis of cpu loss due to maintenance
+### Analysis of cpu loss due to maintenance

 In this step we are interested in estimating how much CPU is lost due to maintenance.
 To do so, we will process data on the _machine_events_ files.
 We will need first to set an RDD with the amount of cpu removed during the processing.
 This information would take a new form to look like this: